 And there should always be the objective of reaching the unsaved for Christ.
 Yes, we have an agenda, because we are commanded by our Master to preach the gospel to every person (Mark 16:15).
-That is the agenda Jesus has given us.
+That is the “agenda” Jesus Himself has given us.

 “If we are going to evangelize Muslims, the first thing we have to do is to cultivate a friendship.
 Saying, ‘Hello.
 How are you?’ is not enough.
 We need to come along side and get to know him, know his problems, his frustrations, his ambitions, and his fears” (p.
 61).

 Gurganus is saying we should befriend the unsaved, but he is not saying what the emerging church is saying.
 Gurganus is saying that the objective is not merely to befriend the unsaved but to win them to Christ!

 He was the friend of sinners par excellence and He spent time with sinners, but He never sinned in any way with sinners.
 Jesus was not a rock & roll “party animal.”
 And He most definitely had the “agenda” of saving those He befriended.
 He said, “For the Son of man is come to seek and to save that which was lost” (Luke 19:10).
 Jesus did not come to earth just to make friends, to give people a sympathetic ear, and to help them in some vague sense.